soyuka/php-wasm/README.md

 Project based on https://github.com/seanmorris/php-wasm which was forked from https://github.com/oraoto/pib

 I fixed some inconsistencies in the Makefile and removed non-essential things.
 This fork:
-  - does build SQLITE3 (TODO add this back opt-in)
+  - does build sqlite3
-  - does build Libxml
+  - does build libxml
   - has no javascript abstraction
   - does not build https://github.com/seanmorris/vrzno which allows javascript access from PHP (TODO add this back opt-in cause it's really cool)
-  - does not add preloaded data, having this separatly from php-wasm builds allows for more flexibility
+  - does not add preloaded data, having this separatly from php-wasm builds allows for more flexibility (see [preload data section](#preload-data))
   - exposes FS and builds with [IDBFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#FS.syncfs)
   - reduces memory to 256mb